neon experiences (2026): After the big relaunch – is neon still worth it?

 neon experience

-The fees for planned international payments in foreign currencies such as EUR are shown transparently by neon (left-hand image).
-An existing or newly opened Wise account is required for international transfers (right image).
+The fees for planned international payments in foreign currencies such as euros are shown transparently by neon (left-hand image).
+The prerequisite for international transfers is an existing Wise account or a new account to be opened (image on the right).

 neon free services and prices when paying WITH card